 - Where is my ego an obstacle?

-- What is a Soul quality of mine?
+- What is a soul quality of mine?

 - What legacy do I want to leave?

 These are only a few examples of soul searching questions, so feel free to create and ask your own.
-Also, you might like to turn these questions into journaling prompts to regularly reflect on and answer.

 7. Find your soul space and place